Tim Payne (footballer)

-Timothy John Payne (born 10 January 1994) is a New Zealand professional footballer who plays as a defender for Wellington Phoenix in the A-League and for the New Zealand national team.
+Timothy John Payne (born 10 January 1994) is a New Zealand professional footballer who plays as a defender for División de Honor club Olimpia and the New Zealand national team.

 A noted utility player, Payne has played almost every outfield position during his career.

 Club career

 Auckland City and Waitakere United

-Born in Auckland, Payne attended Sacred Heart College and started his youth career with ASB Premiership club Auckland City FC before switching to play for rivals Waitakere United.
+Born in Auckland, Payne attended Sacred Heart College and started his youth career with ASB Premiership club Auckland City before switching to play for rivals Waitakere United.
 Payne played a major role in Waitakere United's success in the ASB National Youth League in 2010.

 Blackburn Rovers

-After impressing at the 2011 FIFA U-17 World Cup Payne trialed with Premier League side Blackburn Rovers and then spent several months training at the club.
+After impressing at the 2011 FIFA U-17 World Cup Payne trialled with Premier League side Blackburn Rovers and then spent several months training at the club.
 Days after celebrating his 18th birthday Payne signed a two-and-a-half-year contract with Rovers in January 2012.
 Due to work permit issues that prevented him from playing for Rovers, he was released at the end of his contract.

 Wellington Phoenix

 In July 2019, Payne signed a one-year contract with A-League side Wellington Phoenix.
+Payne made his A-League debut for the Phoenix in the first match of the 2019–20 season in a 0–1 defeat against Western United on 13 October 2019 — Payne was substituted in for Louis Fenton in the 68th minute.
 On 3 January 2020, it was announced that Payne had signed a two-year contract extension with the Phoenix.
-On 10 June, Payne pleaded guilty to a drink-driving charge after a shirtless late-night joy ride in a golf cart in Sydney while the team was supposed to be in self-isolation.
+On 10 June 2020, Payne pleaded guilty to a drink-driving charge after a shirtless late-night joy ride in a golf cart in Sydney while the team was supposed to be in self-isolation.
 He was subsequently ordered by the court to pay a AUS$700 fine.

+On 4 November 2023, in his 93rd appearance for the Phoenix, Payne scored his first goal for the club following an overlapping run and a well-taken finish with his weaker left foot.
+The Phoenix defeated Brisbane Roar 5–2 at Sky Stadium, Wellington.
+Payne scored a career-high 3 goals in 23 appearances during the 2023–24 season.

+During the 2024–25 season, Payne made 20 appearances in the league.
+He scored one goal during the season, scoring in a 2–0 win against Perth Glory at HBF Park, Perth, on 26 October 2024.
 On 17 December 2024, Payne signed a new three-year contract with the Phoenix, until the end of the 2027–28 season.

+In the 2025–26 season, Payne made 14 appearances in the A-League Men and 2 appearances in the Australia Cup.
+On 26 October 2025, Payne suffered a broken collarbone in a 2–1 win against the Brisbane Roar in Wellington.